OliverBalfour/io-game/README.md

 ## Setup

-You will need git, node.js, npm and grunt (well, you can get by without the grunt CLI, but you'll need to look up how to do so)
+You will need git, node.js, npm and grunt.

 Go to your parent directory of choice